axp-knickei/CirculAn/README.md

 ## 🚀 Step-by-Step Guide

-This section walks you through the entire process from raw data to publication-ready figures.
+This section walks you through the entire process from raw data to circular genome figures.

 ### Step 1: Prepare Your Input Files